emotion-analysis-project/SemEval2025-Task11/README.md

 # Languages and Tracks

-The table below lists the tracks and indicates which languages are available in each track for the shared task.
+The table below lists the tracks and specifies the languages available in each track for the shared task.
+Each track has its own dedicated Codabench page (competition platform), and the corresponding links are provided below:

+1. **Track A: Multi-label Emotion Detection** – [Track A Codabench](#link)
+2. **Track B: Emotion Intensity** – [Track B Codabench](#link)
+3. **Track C: Cross-lingual Emotion Detection** – [Track C Codabench](#link)

-> Participants may choose to participate in one or more languages and tracks of their preference.
+> Participants may choose to participate in one or more languages and tracks of their preference.z

 | No. | Language                                                  | Code  | Track 1 | Track 2 | Track 3 |